What has gone wrong with Lakshya Sen's form post Olympics?

 Lakshya Sen suffered back-to-back early exits since returning to action post Olympics.

 India’s Lakshya Sen has failed to win a match since his return to action post the break after Paris Olympics 2024.
-Sen last week crashed out from the opening round of Denmark Open after going down in straight games against China’s Lu Guang Zu.
+Sen crashed out from the opening round of Denmark Open last week after going down in straight games against China’s Lu Guang Zu.
 A week earlier, he exited in the round 16 of the Arctic Open after receiving a bye in the opening round.

 At the Paris Olympics, the 23-year-old came agonizingly close to winning an Olympic medal but fell short at the final hurdle against Lee Zii Jia, losing 21-13, 16-21, 11-21, to settle for a heartbreaking fourth-place finish.
 This was after he had gone down to eventual champion Viktor Axelsen in the semis.

-Post his Olympic heartbreak, Sen took a two-month break from badminton before returning to action at the Arctic Open.
+Post his Olympics heartbreak, Sen took a two-month break from badminton before returning to action at the Arctic Open.
 A walkover from Rasmus Gemke in the Round of 32 took him to the second round where Sen faced Chou Tien Chen of Chinese Taipei.

 Lakshya, who beat Chou in the quarterfinals at Paris, led the opening game 13-7 but lost his focus and trailed 17-19 at one point.
 However, he managed to close out the game with four consecutive points.
 In the second game he led once again and was cruising towards a win, but errors crept into his game resulting in an 18-21 loss.
 He eventually lost the decider 15-21 to crash out.

 It was similar story a week later when he faced Lu Guang Zu at the Denmark Open.
 Sen lost the round of 32 clash in three games, despite winning the opening game and leading in the second.
-He was 16-11 up and five points away from clinching the tie but couldn’t cross the finish line.
+He was 16-11 up and five points away from clinching the tie, but couldn’t cross the finish line.

 So, what exactly has gone wrong for Lakshya Sen?
 Is it a fitness issue, mental pressure or something else?